xod442/stackstorm-tutorial/doc/06_event_driven.md

 ## Create the Action and Workflow

-Our action will be a atandard action that will leverage a python script to write the formatted URL to the etc/index.html file.
+Our action will be a standard action that will leverage a python script to write the formatted URL to the etc/index.html file.

 First we will create our action metadata file